1ntentions/Intentionality/README.md

 -I additionally use MAMP to start my SQL server.

 ## Future updates
--I would love to remotely host a database for user data so that users do not have to go through so many steps to properly use my website.
+-I am excited to remotely host a database for user data so that I can publish this website to a public domain and users will not have to go through so many steps to properly use my website.